How Automation in Manufacturing Closes the Loop on the Industry’s Long Evolution

 The more a manufacturing operation hands the reins to machines and software, the more it realizes the benefits of automation in manufacturing.
 Some of these benefits include:

-Unlocking people capacity.
 Humans are the greatest asset of your operation.
-Automating mundane tasks allows you to pivot workers to more creative, high value-add tasks.
+Automating mundane tasks allows you to pivot workers to more creative, high-value-add tasks.
 Unlocking that capacity means more innovation power as humans move to new roles, becoming data scientists, developers, and engineers.

-Connecting data.
-When silos are eliminated, there is a river of connected data streamlining the entire manufacturing process and supply chain.
+When silos are eliminated, what’s left is a river of connected data streamlining the entire manufacturing process and supply chain.
 With centralized information, there’s knowledge continuity.
 People no longer need to search through paper records and folders to get the information they need, wasting time and money.

 The sum of all of these benefits?
 Greater productivity and efficiency, a more competitive standing in the marketplace, and a better bottom line.

 Creating a Closed-Loop Data Flow From Start to Finish

 Historically, manufacturing has been a linear process: ideate, build, sell.
 Information is siloed and disconnected and dead ends when the product is shipped.
 Any disruption along the way halts production, requires human intervention, and often leads to wasteful rework.
 Think of the classic scenario of the old newspaper printing press: If one component didn’t perform well, the whole run was ruined.

 A first-tier goal of automation is to bend that horizontal workflow into a closed loop where data is connected and moves continuously from design to engineering to production to the customer and back to design.
 All of the data that machines and software generate is centralized instead of siloed and accessible across disciplines.
 But the real defining element of closed-loop manufacturing is feedback: At the end of production, information can travel upstream to inform and improve the next cycle and the quality of the finished product for a self-optimizing workflow.

 The benefits of creating a closed-loop data flow include: